-Prior to 11:59PM CST the day before the first day of instruction for a semester, a student may cancel their registration via Enterprise Self-Service.
+Prior to 11:59PM CST the day before the first day of instruction for a semester, a student may cancel their registration via Student Self-Service.
 There are three ways to cancel registration:

 Via Enterprise Self-Service: Enhanced Registration allows students to drop all courses until approximately 10 days prior to the beginning of instruction.
 Within Classic Registration, a student can drop all but their last remaining class using the Add/Drop Classes option.
 The student should be provided an option to “Cancel Registration” and should follow all prompts and verifications to confirm their intent to cancel.